 This list is by no means exhaustive.
 We strongly urge you to consult your guardianship order for specific duties, and contact a guardianship attorney if you have any doubts or questions.

 An experienced estate attorney can help you get appointed as a Guardian in New York City and can assist you with issues that arise in the Guardianship.
-If you have a question about New York Guardianship, call the Law Offices of Albert Gurevich at (212) 233-1233.
+If you have a question about New York Guardianship, call the Law Offices of Albert Goodwin at (212) 233-1233.